 Storm Damage Tree Surgery in Bramhall, Stockport, Greater Manchester

-During the course of our work as Manchester’s premier tree surgeons we were asked to make an assessment for the sectional felling of two storm-damaged Poplar trees in difficult circumstance within the rear garden of a property in Bramhall, Stockport.
+We were asked to carry out some Tree Surgeon work in South Manchester.
+An assessment for the sectional felling of two storm-damaged Poplar trees in difficult circumstance within the rear garden of a property in Bramhall, Stockport.

 Several contractors had attended prior to our visit but the owner advised that they had either been far too expensive or were not interested in the work.